Napoleon’s Mother, Letizia Bonaparte

 The night before his escape from Elba, Napoleon allegedly asked his mother for her advice.
 She reportedly told him:

 Go my son, fulfil your destiny, you were not made to die on this island.
 (12)

-Letizia returned to France during the Hundred Days.
-After Napoleon’s defeat at Waterloo and second abdication, she returned to Rome.
+Letizia Bonaparte returned to France during the Hundred Days.
+In 1815, after Napoleon’s defeat at Waterloo and second abdication, she returned to Rome.
 She still had considerable wealth, enabling her to buy the Palazzo Rinuccini (Rinuccini Palace) in 1818.
-She wanted to join Napoleon on St. Helena, or otherwise alleviate the hardship and isolation of his imprisonment.
+She wanted to join Napoleon in exile on St. Helena, or otherwise alleviate the hardship and isolation of his imprisonment.
 At General Bertrand’s request, and after getting permission from the British, she sent two priests, a doctor and a cook to join Napoleon’s entourage.